aprilandjan/lerna-electron-react-typescript-boilerplate/README.md

 - [ ] create bundle at the root directory of the workspace
 - [x] bug: spawned child process did not exit when terminated in windows
 - [ ] add unittest for dev scripts
+- [ ] make execa not spawn process with extra shell processes

 ## References